 Dry with a clean, lint-free cloth and check that the case is completely dry before reinserting the phone.

 After removing the phone, leather cases should be cleaned with a saddle soap formulated specifically for leather.

 Then treat with a leather conditioner.

 Allow the case to dry completely before reinserting the phone.

-Use the one-to-one distilled water and 70% isopropyl alcohol solution and a microfiber cloth to wipe down earbuds, chargers, and other cell phone accessories.
-Remember to mist the cloth lightly–never over-wet–and allow the accessories to air dry completely before using.
+Use the one-to-one distilled water, 70% isopropyl alcohol solution, and a microfiber cloth to wipe down earbuds, chargers, and other cell phone accessories.
+Remember to mist the cloth lightly–never over-wet it.

 - Wash your hands more often and consider skipping bathroom texting.
 The cleaner your hands, the cleaner your phone.

 - Use an antimicrobial cover.
 They are readily available to fit most phone brands.

 - Consider investing in a small ultraviolet light sanitizer.
 There are several on the market that will hold your phone, car keys, and other small items that you use every day.
 The ultraviolet light kills bacteria without using excessive heat or moisture that could damage electronics.